Skip to content

 Shu is currently a doctoral student in history at the University at Buffalo.
 He is passionate about digital humanities, pedagogy, and their potential in providing the more inclusive & interactive learning environment.

-Former Member of IITF
+Former Members of IITF